 Use this flowchart to decide if you want to have cereal for breakfast.

 Please humor me.
 There’s a method to my madness.

 I’m trying to prove an important point about knowing if breakfast is good for us.

-Did you notice Kellogg’s logo at the bottom of the infographic?
+Did you notice Kellogg’s logo at the bottom?

-Do you feel like the flowchart was slanted towards convincing you to have a bowl of cereal?
+Did you feel the flowchart was slanted towards convincing you to have a bowl of cereal?
 Even when the information is basically true?

 Now you know how doctors, nutritionists and dietitians felt for decades.

 Lenna F. Cooper, B.S., was the first to declare breakfast the Most Important Meal of the Day in a 1917 issue of Good Health.